se3ya/CustomPosters/README.md

 1. Ensure your images are named correctly (e.g., `Poster1.png`, `CustomTips.png`).
 2. Check the `BepInEx/LogOutput.log` file for errors related to texture loading.
 3. Make sure the posters and tips folders are in the correct location as shown in *[Adding Custom Posters](https://github.com/se3ya/CustomPosters?tab=readme-ov-file#adding-custom-posterscreating-custom-posters-mod)*.
-4. Confirm images are in supported formats (`.png`, `.jpg`, `.jpeg`, `.bmp`) and not corrupted.
+4. Confirm images are in supported formats (`.png`, `.jpg`, `.jpeg`, `.bmp`, `.mp4`) and not corrupted.

 ### Default Poster (Plane.001) is Still Visible
 - This happens if the mod fails to load any custom poster pack.
-Check the config and make sure you have at least 1 poster pack enabled, check log file for errors and ensure your images are valid.
+Check the config and make sure you have at least 1 poster pack enabled.

 ---